 My parents visited me in Portland every October starting in 1986, until age prohibited their travels.
 The momentous day of my father’s salvation took place on their last trip here in 2004.
 Note: the jubilance of my family’s glorious reunion will reverberate throughout heaven one day soon.

 My father and I hung out during their blessed visits, while Mom shopped ‘til she dropped.
 My beloved papa always did one thing: he stocked my larder to the brim every year.
 I hopefully anticipated this godsend long before their arrival, as times were lean back then.

-I share this magnificent recipe for blue cheese dressing with great joy!
+I share this magnificent recipe for blue cheese dressing, obtained from this book, with great joy!

 Buzz’ Blue Cheese Dressing Yields: about 1 3/4 quarts.
 Total prep time: 30 minutes.

 .5-.7 lb. blue cheese, frozen and thawed for easy crumbling (For quality, do not use pre-crumbled cheese; Cave Age Blue Cheese from Trader Joe’s is ideal; keep thawed cheese refrigerated until ready to use.)

 5 extra lg cloves of garlic, or more if smaller, to taste

 1/2 med yellow onion, cut in large chunks

 36 oz Best Foods mayonnaise (Use 1-30 oz jar plus 1/5 of another jar.)